On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: Numerically trivial automorphisms -- Proof of Theorems ,

 \subsection{Proof of Theorem \ref{thm:p_g>0} (ii)}

 Let $M$ denote the maximal order of an element in $G$ or $M=4$ if $G\subset(\ZZ/2\ZZ)^2$.
-Thanks to Theorem \ref{thm:bc}, proving the first statement basically amounts to applying Construction \ref{constr} to the universal elliptic curve $X=X(M)$ and $G= (\ZZ/M\ZZ)^2$ (similar to what we did in the proof of Proposition \ref{prop: bd MW}; note that $G$ is splitting by Lemma \ref{lem:splitting}, as recorded in Example \ref{ex:splitting}).
+Thanks to Theorem \ref{thm:bc}, proving the first statement basically amounts to applying Construction \ref{constr} to the universal elliptic curve $X=X(M)$ and $G= (\ZZ/M\ZZ)^2$ (similar to what we did in the proof of Proposition \ref{prop: bd MW}; note that $G$ is splitting by Lemma \ref{lem:splitting}).
 By Proposition \ref{prop:G=triv}, we get an abundance of properly elliptic surfaces $S$ with $\Aut_\QQ(S)\supseteq (\ZZ/M\ZZ)^2\supseteq G$.

 For the second statement, we need to prove that actually equality persists in the above construction: $\Aut_\QQ(S)= (\ZZ/M\ZZ)^2$.
 More generally, by Lemma \ref{lem:splitting}, we can also allow $G$ exactly as in Theorem \ref{thm} (ii).
 Then there is a universal elliptic curve $X(G)$ without additive fibres as soon as $|G|>4$; some explicit equations can be found in \cite{Kubert}.
-By definition (or by inspection of the invariants from \ref{s:pf1-iii} which, of course, go up with the group growing), these surfaces have $\MW(X(G))=G$, so \eqref{eq:Aut-MW} implies that $\Aut_\QQ(S)=\MW(X(G))=G$ as soon as $p_g(X(G))>0$; for instance, this holds whenever $|G|>9$.
+By definition (or by inspection of the invariants from Section \ref{s:pf1-iii} which, of course, go up with the group growing), these surfaces have $\MW(X(G))=G$, so \eqref{eq:Aut-MW} implies that $\Aut_\QQ(S)=\MW(X(G))=G$ as soon as $p_g(X(G))>0$; for instance, this holds whenever $|G|>9$.
 (Note that, $X(G)$ is extremal over $\CC$, hence $\MW(X(G))$ is finite, by \cite[Thm 5.1]{Shi72}.)

 Whenever $|G|>4$ and $p_g(X(G))=0$, i.e.\ $X(G)$ exists and is rational, we apply a quadratic base change unramified at the singular fibres to obtain a semi-stable elliptic K3 surface $X'$ with same $\MW_\tor$.
 Applying Construction \ref{constr} to $X'$, we can use \eqref{eq:Aut-MW} to deduce the claim.